 Don’t be put off shopping at Tekka Market!
 Take the escalator up one level from the Serangoon Road entrance and you will find a huge number of shops selling Indian outfits.
-Not all the stores carry kids’ clothes, though but you could try Rose Fashions (#02-119), Fiza Bollywood Fashion (02-143), Piya Store (02-149) and Sameer Saniyya (02-110).
-Traditional Indian clothing for boys and girls of all ages start from about $30, depending on what you’re looking for.
+Not all the stores carry kids’ clothes, though, but you could try Rose Fashions (#02-119), Fiza Bollywood Fashion (#02-143) and Sameer Saniyya (#02-121).
+Traditional Indian clothing such as Kurtas for boys and lehenga for girls of all ages start from about $30, depending on what you’re looking for.
 The shops’ sales staff are super helpful and can work with your budget (don’t be afraid to bargain!).
-There are also several tailors around if you need any minor alterations done to your lehenga or kurtis.
+There are also several tailors around if you need any minor alterations to your traditional clothes.

 Read more: Top 10 Stalls at Tekka Market

-We can’t wait to see your kids dressed up in traditional Indian clothing this Deepavali – tag us on IG, won’t you?
+We can’t wait to see your kids dressed up in traditional Indian dress this Deepavali – tag us on IG, won’t you?